oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #15 December 2021
 Changed the axes for the valence-arousal model to -1 to 1, following the meeting with my supervisor today.
 Also added in the outline of a circle on the model to put on landmark emotions in the future.

+#16 December 2021
+Added in error handling to display an error message when plotting manually on the visualise screen.
+This protects against trying to plot when no numbers have been entered, or if a number entered is outside of the acceptable range.